-Note that Fact \ref{fact grp epr intro} does not imply that $G$ is somehow definably built from definable subgroups $G_1, \ldots , G_m$ with each $G_i$ definable in the definable group-interval $J_i$ with its induced structure, which would reduce all questions about $G$ to questions about definable groups in o-minimal expansions of (partial) ordered groups.
-Nevertheless we are able to use quite extensively Fact \ref{fact grp epr intro} to prove (*), (**) and (***) directly or in combination with an extension to the context of cartesian products of definable group-intervals of some techniques used by Berarducci and Fornasiero (\cite{bf}) in o-minimal expansions of ordered groups.
-These techniques from \cite{bf} were already used in \cite{ep2} to prove (A3) for $G.$ \\
+In order to take advantage of this fact we develop quite extensively o-minimal topology in the context of cartesian products of definable group-intervals.
+This is achieved in most cases by extending to the context of cartesian products of definable group-intervals some techniques used by Berarducci and Fornasiero (\cite{bf}) in o-minimal expansions of ordered groups.
+See Section \ref{section top prod grp-int} and Subsection \ref{subsection coho jmcells}.
+These techniques from \cite{bf} were already used in \cite[Theorem 1.1]{ep2} to prove (A3) for definably compact definable groups. \\

 {\bf Acknowledgements:} Various ideas on this paper came already from earlier work by the first author with Gareth Jones and Nicholas Peatfield and also with Giuseppina Terzo - but quite a few details were missing (see for example the preprint referred to in the papers \cite{Pe07} and \cite{Pe09}).
 The essential work was done under the FCT projects PTDC/MAT/101740/2008 and PTDC/MAT/122844/2010 during a period where we had a very lively model theory group based at CMAF, a research center of the University of Lisbon.
 We wish to thank all the other members of the Lisbon model theory group at CMAF, Alex Usvyatsov, Pantelis Eleftheriou, Tamara Servi and Ayhan Gunaydin, for holding reading seminars and discussions on the topic of the paper.
 We wish to thank also all of the consultants of the above projects, but especially, Kobi Peterzil, Alessandro Berarducci, Sergei Starchenko, Anand Pillay, Charlie Steinhorn and Jean-Philippe Rolin for visiting us in Lisbon and talk about this work and other things.